troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 String specifying expiry to use.
 By default the cached programme data expires after a few days to recover space and ensure listings are regenerated.
 An example would be "--cache-expiry='10 days'"
+* --cache-ignore-unchanged-programmes (experimental)
+If the programme was already in the cache then do not include it in the generated xmltv file.
+This avoids PVRs having to constantly reprocess programmes that have not changed.
+This option is experimental and may be removed/renamed in the future.

 Extra Options
 -------------